zalando/tech-radar/README.md

 To add a new radar, simply copy the `public/template` folder to `public/<your radar name>` and edit the configuration as described above.
-Once your changes are merged back into `master` your new radar will be available at https://procore-tech-radar.herokuapp.com/&lt;your radar name&gt;
+Once your changes are merged back into `master` your new radar will be available at https://procore-tech-radar.herokuapp.com/{your radar name}

 ## Local Development